NimSum/palette-pal-backend/README.md

   | `email`      | `<user email>`| Your users email as a string |
   | `password`   | `<user password>`| Your users password as a string |

-   #### NOTE: Successful logins has a token attached to the response, this token expires within 7 days of successful login
+   #### NOTE: Successful logins has a token attached to the response.
+This example has a token that expires within 7 days of successful login

-   - EXAMPLE RESPONSE:
+   - EXAMPLE HAPPY RESPONSE:
    ```json
     {
       "token": "<the user's token(expires in 7 days)>",